material-motion/material-motion/concepts/patterns/plan-fulfillment.md

 This pattern is important because:

-- It allows expensive work to execute on separate threads, processes, or workers.
+- It allows expensive work to execute in separate threads, processes, or workers.
 - Fulfillment is, in practice, code.
-Plans could be code, but they can more easily be represented with rich user interfaces or even sent from one device to another.
+Plans could be code, but they can be more easily represented with rich user interfaces or even sent from one device to another.

 ### A Plan of Motion